bbc/tams/docs/appnotes/00xx-using-flow-profiles.md

 ## Abstract

-The TAMS API is deliberately agnostic to the format of the media which it is managing to allow for future compatibility with new formats without needing to change the API specification.
+The TAMS API is deliberately agnostic to the format of the media which it is managing, to allow for future compatibility with new formats without needing to change the API specification.
 This provides challenges for interoperability and workflows such as edit by reference where standard media formats are required across multiple sources.

 This document describes how flow profiles can be used within the TAMS API to simplify workflows while maintaining the flexibility of the core API.